-- 1. The hypothetical simple economy has only two sectors: households and firms. - 2.
-The propensity to consume refers to the proportion of the total and the marginal incomes which people spend on consumer goods and services. - 3.
-Average Propensity to Consume is defined as the proportion of total income spent on consumer goods and services. - 4.
-The first limitation of the multiplier theory is related to the rate of Marginal Propensity to Consume (MPC).
-If the rate of MPC is lower in an economy, the rate of multiplier will also be lower too. - 5.
-The post-Keynesian popularity of fiscal policy has been largely due to the following three factors: - Ineffectiveness of the monetary policy as a means of removing mass unemployment in the great depression of the 30s - The development of 'new economics' by John Maynard Keynes with its stress on the role of aggregate effective demand - The growing importance of government spending and taxation in relation to the national income and output - 6.
-Government expenditure, tax income and public debt act as important levers to influence aggregate outlay, employment and prices in the economy. - 7.
-If fiscal policy is to be used as an instrument of economic stability, it is essential to abandon the current practice of balancing the budget annually in the face of fluctuating employment and income. - 8.
-The importance of the monetary and fiscal policies in achieving economic stability was stressed by Mr J. Cameron Thomson of the Committee on Economic Development in his testimony before the Douglas Sub-Committee in the following words.
+incomponent on consumer goods and comises 1.
+The incomespent on consumer goods and services. hypothetic al simple economy 4.
+The first limitation of the multiplier theory is related to the rate to Consume (MPC).
+If the rate of MPC is lower in an multiplier will also be lower too. of Marginal Proper economy, the rate isity e of has only two The post-Keynesian popularity of fiscal policy has been large three factors: ly due to the follow ving household s and Ineffectiveness of the monetary policy as a means unemployment in the great depression of the 30s The development of 'new economics' by John Maynard on the role of aggregate effective demand s of removing m ass firms.
+The Keynes with its str ess propen sity to • The growing importance of government spending and the national income and output taxation in relatio n to consu me 6.
+Government expenditure, tax income and public debt act influence aggregate outlay, employment and prices in the end as important lever conomy. s to to the propor tion of If fiscal policy is to be used as an instrument of economic stability, it is essential abandon the current practice of balancing the budget annually in the face fluctuating employment and income. the total and the margin al incom es which people spend on consu mer goods and service 8.
+The importance of the monetary and fiscal policies in achiev was stressed by Mr J. Cameron Thomson of the Com Development in his testimony before the Douglas Sub-Com words. ing economic stab mittee on Econo mittee in the follow ility mic /ing 3 s.
+Avera ge Prope nsity to Consu me is define d as the propor tion of Self-Instructional Material 245 total - 10